 - To provide participants with a core foundation in education theory and learning science, curriculum development, teaching best practices, assessment, and programme evaluation

 - To translate learning into practice through reflection, collaboration, coaching, and contextual application

 How participants will learn

-The programme is based on a social constructivist approach, emphasising that learning must be collaborative, contextual, build on prior knowledge, and involve self-directed elements.
+The programme takes a social constructivist approach, emphasising that learning is collaborative, contextual, build on prior knowledge, and involve self-directed elements.
 There are no exams or tests.
 Assessment is used for learning, and involves reflective exercises, peer review and feedback, engagement in topic discussions, and completion of small projects and scholarly activities.

 Learners will have direct access to health professions educators with diverse experience and expertise, including internationally recognised leaders in their fields.
 Each month we discuss different topics critical to 21st century health professions education, tackle a monthly challenge project, develop a year-long collaborative scholarship project, virtually meet with our mentors and peer collaborators, and take advantage of other opportunities in critical care education.

 |1||Apr||Clinician Educators, Scholarship and the Digital Age|

 |2||May||Education Theory and Learning Science|

 |9||Feb||Teaching and Learning with Technology|